AdvancedThreatAnalytics/Cost-Effective-Data-Collection-Rules/README.md

-# Cost Effective Data Collection Rule
+# Cost Effective Data Collection Rules

 This template deploys Data Collection Rules for Fortigate logs and workspace transformations in Azure Monitor.